Our Process and Outcomes

 Key questions asked:

-• How do we encourage the Steering Team to move from saying they value something to actually acting/operating in ways that are guided by those values in a meaningful way?
+• How do we encourage the steering committee to move from saying they value something to actually acting and operating in ways that are guided by those values?

-• How do we inspire individuals/groups/institutions to act in alignment with their stated values, as expressed through guiding documents like strategic plans?
+• How do we inspire individuals, groups and institutions to act in alignment with their stated values, as expressed through guiding documents like strategic plans?

 4. Studied our key constituencies and their needs and motivations